 In accordance with ASC 842, Leases, the Company determines if an arrangement is a lease at inception.
 The Company has operating and finance leases for the Company's retail store facilities, distribution center, corporate offices, information technology hardware, and distribution center delivery tractors and equipment.
-Operating leases are included in operating lease ROU assets and operating lease liabilities, current and noncurrent, on the consolidated balance sheets.
-Finance leases are included in property and equipment and finance lease liabilities on the consolidated balance sheets.
+Operating leases are included in operating lease ROU assets and operating lease liabilities, current and noncurrent, on the Company's consolidated balance sheets.
+Finance leases are included in property and equipment and finance lease liabilities, current and noncurrent, on the Company's consolidated balance sheets.
 Lease liabilities are calculated using the effective interest method, regardless of classification, while the amortization of ROU assets varies depending upon classification.
 Finance lease classification results in a front-loaded expense recognition pattern over the lease term which amortizes the ROU asset by recognizing interest expense and amortization expense as separate components of lease expense and calculates the amortization expense component on a straight-line basis.
 Conversely, operating lease classification results in a straight-line expense recognition pattern over the lease term and recognizes lease expense as a single expense component, which results in amortization of the ROU asset that equals the difference between lease expense and interest expense.
-Lease expense for finance and operating leases are included in cost of sales or selling and administrative expense, based on the use of the leased asset, on the consolidated statement of operations.
-Variable payments such as property taxes, insurance and common area maintenance related to triple net leases, as well as certain equipment sales taxes, licenses, fees and repairs, are expensed as incurred, and leases with an initial term of 12 months or less are excluded from minimum lease payments and are not recorded on the balance sheet.
-The Company recognizes variable lease expense for these short-term leases on a straight-line basis over the remaining lease term.
+Lease expense for finance and operating leases are included in cost of sales or selling and administrative expense, based on the use of the leased asset, on the Company's consolidated statement of operations.
+Variable payments such as property taxes, insurance and common area maintenance related to triple net leases, as well as certain equipment sales taxes, licenses, fees and repairs, are expensed as incurred, and leases with an initial term of 12 months or less are excluded from minimum lease payments and are not recorded on the Company's consolidated balance sheets.
+The Company recognizes variable lease expense for the